Characters in this post

 View character profile for: Brulod Chec

-View character profile for: Arme' Natala - NPC
+View character profile for: Arme' Natala

 View character profile for: Safira Halcase